programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

     3. Transcribe handwriting in an image stored on your machine.

 ### 1. Register for a personal Microsoft account.
 If you already have a personal Microsoft account, skip this section.
-If you have already have a Microsoft account for work or school you may not be able to access Azure Caognitice Services.
+If you have already have a Microsoft account for work or school you may not be able to access Azure Cognitive Services.
 If so, just register for a separate personal account using a different e-mail address.

 1. Go to [https://portal.azure.com/](https://portal.azure.com/).
-2. If you have a personal account with Microsoft or Github, log in and skip to 2.
-Create a "Computer Vision" Resource in Azure to perform transcription, below.
+2. If you have a personal account with Microsoft or Github, log in and skip below to 2.
+Create a "Computer Vision" Resource in Azure to perform transcription.
 3. If you don't have an account, register by clicking "No account? _Create one!_".
 4. Input your e-mail address and follow the prompts.
 5. Check your e-mail inbox for a verification code and input this into the web browser.